Skip to main content

 • The residents will attend courses 771: Vision, Perception and Learning, 772: Strabismus/Amblyopia Diagnosis, and 773: Strabismus/Amblyopia Management.

 • The residents will assist the assigned faculty as a laboratory instructor in Courses 771: Vision, Perception and Learning and 772: Strabismus/ Amblyopia Diagnosis.
-Co-teaching as a laboratory instructor in course 672: Nonstrabismic Binocular Vision Conditions is optional.
+Co-teaching as a laboratory instructor in course 672: Management of Non-Strabismic Binocular Vision Conditions is optional.

 • The residents will attend faculty taught seminars in Special Education, Sports Vision, Acquired Brain Injury, and Disability & Accessibility.
-Discussion on topics, such as myopia management, genetic testing, and aniseikonia management will also be implemented.
+Additionally, discussions on topics such as myopia management, genetic testing, and aniseikonia management will be included.

 Scholarly Activities:

-• The residents meet monthly for journal club where various scholarly articles are presented.
-The residents are assigned to present an article once per month and will give a minimum of 8 presentations at journal club.
+• The residents meet monthly for Journal Club, where various scholarly articles are presented.
+The residents are assigned to present one article per month and will give a minimum of 8 presentations at Journal Club.

-• The residents are encouraged to attend scientific meetings (e.g., AAO, COVD).
+• The residents are encouraged to attend scientific meetings (e.g., AAO, OVDRA).
 In addition, the residents are encouraged to attend various local education meetings and continued education held at the College.

-• The residents are encouraged to submit scientific abstracts for paper or poster presentations at the AAO and/or COVD meetings.
+• The residents are encouraged to submit scientific abstracts for paper or poster presentations at the AAO and/or OVDRA meetings.

 • The residents are required to give a minimum of 1 oral presentation, either in a course and/or at the Annual Residency Forum at SCCO.